AnWeber/vscode-statusbar-command/README.md

         * filterText: if regex match text
         * tooltip: The tooltip text when you hover over this entry.
         * color: The foreground color for this entry.
+        * backgroundcolor: The background color for this entry (only statusBarItem.errorBackground supported by vscode)

     * example
 ```
 [{